I’ve had it when it comes to women’s healthcare.

-Had it with hearing how my clients are dismissed by their health care providers for being “too young” to be in perimenopause or “too far past menopause” to have hormonal symptoms.
+Had it with hearing how healthcare providers dismiss my clients for being “too young” to be in perimenopause or “too far past menopause” to have hormonal symptoms.

 Had it with the limited options offered for the suffering that affects all aspects of a woman’s quality of life.

 And I’ve definitely had it with women meekly accepting the tiny bits of information tossed their way when there is so much more out there.

 As I see it, three components contribute to women not getting the care they need and deserve.

 The System Is Not Designed to Support You

 The first relates to how the healthcare system is set up.
 Your average garden-variety physician has to see a patient every 7 minutes to maintain a certain level of income and keep his/her bosses happy.
 Productivity requirements kill the doctor/patient relationship in many ways.
 As a result, it’s sometimes easier to write a prescription for birth control pills or antidepressants than it is to get to the root cause of symptoms.
 It doesn’t mean your doctor is a bad doctor or human being.
 It just means that the women’s health care system doesn’t serve you in the best way possible.

 Only 20% of Ob-Gyns Get Hormone Training (and that’s almost exclusively elective)

 Another piece of the puzzle is that most physicians get, at best, surface-level training in dealing with hormonal problems in menopause.
 Any MD that has more than this level of knowledge has most likely sought it out on his/her own.
 Meanwhile, a growing number of hormone specialists are operating “wellness clinics” in the US.
 These practices cater to cash-paying women who want hormone replacement.
 And they make big bucks.
 But what’s missing here is a focus on the whole picture of a WOMAN’S HEALTH.